cyskellyyyy911/AI-Literacy/README.md

-# Project Rectangle - AI Transformation in HR
+# Project H-AI-R — Putting the AI in HR

-A modern, interactive website showcasing the "Project Rectangle" model for AI transformation in Human Resources.
+A modern, interactive website showcasing the "Project H-AI-R" model for AI transformation in Human Resources.

 ## Overview test